Fellows

 Fellows are expected:

-• Commit to attend the full programme, including two “away days” in Cambridge (14 January and 17 June 2022)
+• Commit to attend the full programme, including an “away day” and a conference in Cambridge.

 • To write an essay that illustrates the contribution of a Christian perspective to a live question in your academic field